samsca12/Moosicapp/README.md

 # Moosicapp

-This app is pretty much simple.
-Based on your current "mood", select one of the six option displayed on the main view of the app.
-When you have selected your option, the app connects to Apple Music using MusicKit, and it delivers a random song based on your selected mood.
-If you have chosen "Happy", for example, the app generates songs based on happy moood.
-You can Like the song or share it by tapping their dedicated button.
-If you share the song a link is generated to direct you to apple music to listen to the song or just send it to your friends.
-At any time you can visit all your favourites song by cliking the heart icon at the top right of your screen.

-The app provides VoiceOver accessibility and of course it connects to your Apple Music using Music Kit proving you a different way to listen to random and hopefully songs that you never knew.
+This app provides an intuitive and mood-based music experience.
+From the main view, you can select one of six mood options.
+Once you've made your selection, the app uses MusicKit to connect to Apple Music, delivering a randomly chosen song that matches your mood.

+For example, if you select "Happy," the app suggests a song that embodies joy and positivity.
+You can engage with the music by liking a song or sharing it through the dedicated buttons.
+Sharing generates a link that directs users to Apple Music, making it simple to enjoy or share the song with friends.

+Your favorite songs are always accessible by tapping the heart icon in the top-right corner of the screen, providing quick access to your personalized collection.

+With VoiceOver support, the app ensures an inclusive experience.
+This application offers a refreshing way to discover mood-based music, helping you explore new tracks in a personalized and engaging manner.

 Features: